Coronavirus Testing In the U.S. Is Somehow Looking Worse by the Day

 The questions keep piling up.

 There was the revelation late Wednesday that federal officials initially declined to test the first U.S. 2019 novel coronavirus case of “unknown origin.”
-Plus word of hundreds of people under monitoring for infection in Massachusetts.
+Plus word of hundreds of people under monitoring for infection in Massachusetts and thousands more in California.

 Taken in tandem, the developments underscored festering concerns about testing for the deadly disease in a country with a questionable health infrastructure.